-For those early morning runs or long hikes in the woods this fall, be sure to layer up with polyester tights or long sleeve compression tops.
+For those early morning runs or long hikes in the woods this fall, be sure to layer up with polyester tights or long sleeve compression rash guards.
 Not only does this material keep you dry but it does a great job at blocking UV-light.

 2. Throw on a Nylon Jacket or Coat

-Like polyester, nylon is excellent for sun protection.
+Like polyester, nylon is also an excellent sun-safe fabric.
 The thick synthetic fibers make it difficult for UV rays to penetrate it.
 If you’re wearing a low UPF fabric, throwing on a jacket made from nylon will provide the UV-protection you need.